 In the 19th century, Edegem was a quite and wealthy rural village.
 In the 20th century, mostly after the Second World War, the village attracted more and more people and morphed into a villa village.
 There were less than 1,000 inhabitants in Edegem in 1831 but 7,000 in 1930 and 20,000 in 1972.
 There is nearly no industry in Edegem, which is a typical affluent municipality.
 Edegem is also known as a grotto municipality, because a replica of the grotto of Lourdes was built there in 1884.

 The most famous citizen of Edegem was the rascal Cornelius Guldentop, portrayed in Marie Gevers' novel Guldentop (1935).
 Guldentop was beheaded on the Market Square in Antwerp on 30 October 1799; since then, his ghost shows up frequently near the castle of Mussenburg in Edegem, where he was arrested by the French gendarmes in 1799.
 Of course, Guldentop hid his booty somewhere in the domain of Mussenburg, where his beheaded ghost is sometimes seen searching for the treasure.

 The municipal flag of Edegem is white with a black lion with a red tongue

-According to Gemeentewapens in België - Vlaanderen en Brussel [w2v02], the flag was adopted by the Municipal Council on 29 April 1982, confirmed by the Executive of Flanders on 6 June 1989 and published in the Belgian Official Gazette on 8 November 1989.
+According to Gemeentewapens in België - Vlaanderen en Brussel [w2v02], the flag, adopted on 29 April 1982 by the Municipal Council, is prescribed by a Decree issued on 6 June 1989 by the Executive of Flanders and published on 8 November 1989 in the Belgian Official Gazette.